HugoBee/MockupArticle/README.md

 # MockupArticle
 Re-create a website mock up using only HTML.
-Used a PDF file as a source
+Used a PDF file as the only source.
+Udacity article to mockup project.
-Udacity html project